 If you're reading this, you already know that my name is Katherine Harper.
 I live in a suburb of Cleveland, Ohio, and since 2013 I have worked as an independent editor, indexer, writer, and researcher for clients across the United States.

 I earned my bachelor of arts degree from the College of Wooster, a small, high-quality liberal-arts college in north central Ohio.
 Some years after that, I enrolled at Bowling Green State University, intending to obtain a master’s degree in English.
 Instead, I emerged five years later with a Ph.D.
 (It’s a long story.)
-Since then I have published a number of articles and book chapters on literary themes, but have not used my advanced degree to pursue a career in teaching.
+Since then I have written a number of articles and book chapters on literary themes, but have used my advanced degree for purposes other than teaching.

-My employment has always included some mixture of editing, academics, and nonprofit development.
-I’m good at finding potential funding sources and writing proposals that result in grants, and that’s exactly how I made my living at a multi-client Cleveland consultancy (four years), Kenyon College (four years), and the Rock and Roll Hall of Fame and Museum (six years).
-But copyediting has always appealed to me even more.
+My work life has always included some mixture of editing, academics, and nonprofit development.
+I’m good at finding potential funding sources and writing proposals that result in grants, and that’s how I made my living at a multi-client Cleveland consultancy (four years), Kenyon College (four years), and the Rock and Roll Hall of Fame and Museum (six years).
+But working with text has always appealed to me even more.
 By the time a foundation makes a decision, months may have passed since I wrote the proposal.
 With editing, my progress is visible on the page in front of me and, as the days go by, I can watch the manuscript becoming stronger and stronger.

 So what might all of this mean for you?

-Every writer can benefit from the services of a good editor.
+Every writer benefits from the services of a good editor.
 I'm available on a project basis or exclusively by the day, week, or month.
 Please contact me today for a free project quote.